BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 ## **Filtering with Blobtoolkit**
 * [documentation](https://github.com/blobtoolkit/blobtoolkit)
 * essentially takes blast output, coverage, and busco output, and filters the dataset for contamination.
 This program has been quite tricky to get working, considering it isn't doing anything that complext.
-This is probably because it does a bunch of other stuff that isn't relevant.
+This is probably because it does a bunch of other stuff that isn't relevant for what I'm doing.

 ## **Ongoing:**
 * BUSCO - done